The largest lava eruptions on Earth

 Flood basalt research at Luomus

-A four-year research project MARZ (Magmatism in the Africa-Antarctica Rift Zone), funded by the Academy of Finland, was launched at Luomus in September 2011.
+A four-year research project VALVE (Volatiles and Large Volcanic Eruptions), funded by the Academy of Finland, was launched at Luomus in January 2017 and comes to close in 2020.
 The project focuses on studying the geocehmistry of the Karoo continental flood basalt province.

 The Karoo continental flood basalts were emplaced on the juxtaposed land masses of Africa and Antarctica during the early stages of the breakup of the Gondwana supercontinent at Jurassic times (~180 million years ago).
 About 2,000,000 km3 (~100 times the volume of the Baltic Sea) of basaltic magma was emplaced in and on to the crust in a time scale of a few million years

 Flood basalts of the Karoo province have been studied in the University of Helsinki since the early 1990’s and, for example, three PhD theses focus on the topic (Luttinen 2000, Vuori 2004, Heinonen 2011).
 The MARZ project is based on our recent results on Karoo magmatism in the Antarctic subprovince (e.g. Heinonen et al. 2010, Luttinen et al. 2010).
 We concentrate on recently discovered Mg-rich rocks from Antarctica and relatively little-studied Karoo flood basalts from RSA and Mozambique.
 The former represent rare, highly primitive magmas that were derived from deep sublithospheric mantle below Antarctica (Riley et al. 2005; Heinonen 2011).
-Field trip to Mozambique was successfully conducted in August 2012 and the analysis of ~200 previously unexplored lava flows is on the way.
+Field trip to Mozambique was successfully conducted in August 2012 and the analysis of ~200 previously unexplored lava flows is under way.
+New samples from Antarctica were collected during Finnarp 2017 expedition.

-These and previously collected flood basalt samples will be analysed for major and trace element compositions, mineral chemistry, and radiogenic and stable isotope (Sr, Nd, Pb, Os, Li, B, He) compositions.
+These and previously collected flood basalt samples will be analysed for major and trace element compositions, mineral chemistry, and radiogenic and stable isotope (Sr, Nd, Pb, Os, He) compositions.
+Moreover, we aim to determine concentrations of volcanic gases in the magmas (SO2, CO2, H2O, Cl, F).
 These analyses shed light on the origin and evolution of Karoo magmas and provide crucial information on the composition and evolution of the mantle sources involved.
 Our results from Africa and Antarctica may also provide new general insights into the causes of catastrophic flood basalt eruptions that have shaped our planet.

 - Department of Terrestrial Magnetism, Carnegie Institution of Washington (Washington DC, USA)